 I kept my daily carb count under or around 100 grams or so.

-Stopped high-fat red meats, but I kept eating my good fats like almonds, avocados, olive oil, etc.
+I stopped all high-fat animal products of course, but I kept eating my good fats like almonds, avocados, olive oil, etc.

 And I went from 191 lb. in mid-April to 172 lb. by mid-July just doing HIIT, a low-carb diet, and strength training via my 5×5 dumbbell workouts.
 My waist shrank by 3″ or so too.

-Dangers of HIIT for over 60s like me
+Is HIIT safe for over 60s like me

 Here are three oft-asked questions regarding the safety of HIIT.